European Administrative and Regulatory Reform: Introduction to the Special Issue, 4 Colum. J. Eur. L. 493 (1998)

 Date of Authorship for this Version

 Rose-Ackerman, Susan, "European Administrative and Regulatory Reform: Introduction to the Special Issue" (1998).
 Faculty Scholarship Series.
-Paper 602.
+602.